Level One - Lesson 13

 Event Tiers

 The level one certification focuses on these in-store casual-tier events.
-These events, especially prereleases are going to be most players’ first foray into structured Organized Play.
+These events, especially prereleases, are going to be most players’ first foray into structured Organized Play.
 It’s also going to be where most judging takes place.
-While there may be huge tournaments with hundreds or thousands of players, every week hundreds, if not thousands, of stores across the planet host dozens of players each.
+While there may be huge tournaments with hundreds or thousands of players, every week, hundreds, if not thousands, of stores across the planet host dozens of players each.
 Making sure that these events are fun and welcoming is a critical first step in growing the community.

 All casual tier events and all qualifiers are open events - that means that any player can sign up and register for them, and they do not require an invite.
-The Galactic Championship, in season zero, will have open registration, with qualified players automatically advancing to day two.
-Future Galactic Championships will be invite only - based on qualifiers and earned tournament points.

 Formats